-From a 2014 poll by Bank of America show that 58% of millennials are saving money each month, and 1 in 2 pay their credit cards in full each month.
-In addition, 53% say they feel they are good at reducing their debt.
+A 2014 poll by Bank of America showed that 58% of millennials are actively saving money each month.
+Not only that, but 1 in 2 pay their credit cards in full each month and 53% say they feel they are good at reducing their debt.
 Clearly, many millennials are more money conscious than they're given credit for and are not just ‘taking it all for granted’.

 With that in mind, the millennial generation is clearly one that thrives on savvy savings advice that can help them make the most of their hard earned cash.
 The following four points offer a few things you should be thinking about in order to make the best financial choices.

 It’s important to make savings on a regular basis and the younger you start the more you can save.
 Even small amounts make a difference.
 With a money saving app you can automate your savings so you don’t even need to think about it, or set up a savings step that sweeps ‘digital loose change’ into a savings wallet every time you buy a sandwich or a cup of coffee.